Trixter9994/lazero/README.md

 # Important updates

+## Wireshark & Frida integration

+Need a custom router to monitor network activities, including internal transmission.
+A powerful hooker like Xposed/IDA/Hydra is needed, to study programs on the fly.

 ## SSH/MOSH & RDP/VNC/SPICE are now on schedule, along with the QUARTZ scheduler

 While needing multiple shells and cursors to save exploration time, we also need a scheduler to make full use of computational resources.
 Kinda like TC (Thin Client) anyway.